wenzhixin/bootstrap-table/site/docs/api/methods.md

 - **Detail:**

-   Returns the the page count (the last page) as number.
+   Returns the page count (the last page) as number.

 ## getRowByUniqueId